helmholtz-analytics/heat/README.md

 where the part in brackets is a list of optional dependencies.
 You can omit it, if you do not need HDF5 or NetCDF support.

-It is recommended to use the most recent version of PyTorch.
+**It is recommended to use the most recent version of PyTorch!**

 It is also very important to ensure that the PyTorch version is compatible with the local CUDA installation.
 More information can be found [here](https://pytorch.org/get-started/locally/).

 Hacking
 -------